HumanCellAtlas/dcp-community/charters/MetadataSchema/charter.md

 ### Schema Testing

 * Providing a test framework to enable community members to test if their proposed extensions are functional and adhere to the style guide specifications
-* Providing a framework for testing wheather schema updates adhere to depreciation and versioning guidelines
+* Providing a framework which tests if a schema update adhere to depreciation and versioning guidelines

 ### User Support